 The Opposition’s pledge to crush the Government’s national e-health scheme will risk thousands of lives and waste millions in taxpayer funds, according to a former advisor to the scrapped Access Card.

-- Project Analyst VIC
+- Mainframe Project Manager VIC